talkingscott/thingproxyplus/README.md

 In addition, some browsers don't allow requests for non-encrypted HTTP data if the page itself is loaded from HTTPS. thingproxyplus also allows you to access non-secure HTTP API's from a secure HTTPS url.

-Finally, some HTTP endpoints you use may not return JSON.  thingproxyplus can marshal some non-JSON responses into JSON.
+Further, some HTTP endpoints you use may not return JSON.  thingproxyplus can marshal some non-JSON responses into JSON.
 The initial implementation of this proxies an HTTP response to JSON containing the HTTP result status.

+Finally, you may need a static web server to serve, say, freeboard.
+That's included, too.

 ### why?